IT-VBFK/AwesomeAssertions/docs/_pages/objectgraphs.md

 ### Recursion

 The comparison is recursive by default.
-To avoid infinite recursion, Fluent Assertions will recurse up to 10 levels deep by default, but if you want to force it to go as deep as possible, use the `AllowingInfiniteRecursion` option.
+To avoid infinite recursion, Awesome Assertions will recurse up to 10 levels deep by default, but if you want to force it to go as deep as possible, use the `AllowingInfiniteRecursion` option.
 On the other hand, if you want to disable recursion, just use this option:

 ```csharp